sobolevn/git-secret/CONTRIBUTING.md

 ### Branches

 We have two long-live branches: `master` for the git-secret code and man pages, and `gh-pages` for the static web site.
+The `gh-pages` branch tracks the `master` branch's `docs` folder, and is kept up-to-date using a GitHub Action.

 Development looks like this: